Lemonatix/how-to-c-and-cpp/README.md

 ./file
 ```

-because there will be a lot of files when the course is finished.
+to run a file, because there will be a lot of files when the course is finished.

 ## Contributing